Noel Godfrey Chavasse: Childhood

 Noel Godfrey Chavasse was the younger of identical twin boys born to the Rev. Francis Chavasse (later Bishop of Liverpool and founder of St Peter's College, Oxford) and Edith Jane Chavasse (née Maude) on 9 November 1884 at 36 New Inn Hall Street, Oxford.
-Christopher Maude was born 20 minutes before his brother.
+Christopher Maude Chavasse was born 20 minutes before his brother.
 In all, there were seven children born to the Chavasse family, in age order: Dorothea, Christopher, Noel, Edith, Mary, Francis and Aidan.
 The twins were so small and weak at birth that their baptism was delayed until 29 December 1884, and both were very ill with typhoid in their first year of life.

 Chavasse was educated at Magdalen College School in Cowley Place, Oxford, where a blue plaque was dedicated to him in 2005, Liverpool College and Trinity College, Oxford.
 The family grew up in Oxford until, on 3 March 1900, Francis Chavasse was offered the Anglican Bishopric of Liverpool.
 The move was not without regrets as Liverpool during this time was one of the busiest seaports in the Empire and had a great deal of religious turmoil.
 The family moved to the Bishop's Palace at 19 Abercromby Square, Liverpool.
 Noel and Christopher went to school at Liverpool College, where they excelled at sports from the start.
 Their academic progress was initially rather slower, but as they grew older, both did well until, in 1904, both were admitted to Trinity College, Oxford.